-The New Mexico Military Institute, located in Roswell, NM, is the nation’s oldest State-supported, nationally accredited, coeducational college preparatory military boarding high school and junior college, offering 4-years of high school and 2 years of college.
+The New Mexico Military Institute, located in Roswell, NM, is the nation’s only state-supported co-educational military boarding school in the nation offering an integrated four-year college prepatory high school and university parallel transferable junior college.

 On September 3, 1891, the Goss Military Academy was founded through the efforts of Captain James C. Lea and Colonel Robert Goss.
 With an initial enrollment of 28 students, including female students, the school was the first in New Mexico to adopt military features.